Zediwan/TestGenerator/CONTRIBUTING.md

 3. Make sure to add it to the [Roadmap Project](https://github.com/users/Zediwan/projects/6)

-4. If possible try to make an estimate on complexity, time estimate, estimated end and set status to "in progress"
+4. If possible try to make an estimate on complexity, time estimate, estimated end and set status to "in progress".
+(Try to fill as many elements from the project as possible)

 5. **Create a branch** from `dev` using the following format:
    ```bash